Online Orientation Sessions Offered to Adjunct Faculty...

 "I really enjoyed getting feedback and learning about how other adjunct instructors handle issues with today's students and associates.
 I also like the online learning modules ~ they were very informative and user friendly.
 I did see several that I would like to incorporate into my own course for resource and reference application."

-Here's What a Few of Our Participants are Saying About the August Orientation:
+Here's What a Few of Our Participants are Saying About the 2014 Revision of the Orientation:

 "I've enjoyed the intellectual stimulation of the readings and the opportunity to interact with other adjuncts.
 I appreciate being allowed to join the training at the last minute."